gregorio-project/hyphen-la/patterns/generation/README.md

 2. Run the script `flexura.lua` on this list, which creates all possible inflected forms, for example *laudō, laudās, laudat, ..., laudābō, ..., laudāvī, ..., laudātus, laudāta, laudātum, ...* from input `laudō`.
+These forms are stored in `index_formarum`.

 3. Run the script `divisio.lua` on the output of step 2 to hyphenate all the forms according to the basic rules.
 This is easy as the input list uses *i* and